o3de/o3de.org/content/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md

 ---
-description: ' Build, deploy, and run an Amazon Lumberyard multiplayer project''s dedicated server to a host running Linux. '
+description: ' Build, deploy, and run an Open 3D Engine multiplayer project''s dedicated server to a host running Linux. '
 title: Deploy a Lumberyard multiplayer project's server on Linux
 ---